terriberry/readme-template/Readme.md

 **Step 4**: In Intent Architect, the entity classes are designed and built using UML class diagrams and this can be accessed by clicking on ```Domain``` in the left sidebar menu.
 The business logic such as CRUD and endpoints can be accessed and modified by clicking on ```Services``` in the left sidebar menu</br></br>
 **Step 5**: After making changes in Intent Architect, save this by pressing ```⌘ + S``` or ```Ctrl + S``` and run the Software Factory and apply the staged changes.
 More information about Software Factory is given under the ```Running the software factory``` section below

-This is the general work flow using the Intent Architect software i.e. make domain and service layer changes using the designers in Intent Architect, run the software factory to implement the changes and run the code inside the IDE of choice.</br></br>
+This is the general work flow using the Intent Architect software i.e. make domain and service layer changes using the designers in Intent Architect, run the software factory to implement the changes and run the code inside the IDE of choice.</br>

-For more information on how the development process with Intent Architect works, [here](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/open-a-pre-existing-project) is a detailed guide that shows this step by step.
+For more information on how the development process with Intent Architect works, [here](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/open-a-pre-existing-project) is a detailed guide that shows this step by step.</br></br>

 ### Running the software factory